AfterTheRainGames/DeflationDefender/README.md

 # DeflationDefender
-Deflation Defender was my submission for the **Defense** themed game jam that ran December20th-22nd 2014
+Deflation Defender was my submission for the **DEFENSE** themed game jam that ran December 20th-22nd 2024.
+This game jam also used the limitation **Only 1 Resouce**.
+My inital thought when I heard the theme was a tower defense style game, but I wanted to put a spin on the classic genre.
+I then decided to have the player play as the reverse role (in this case a balloon based on Bloons Tower Defense)